 Leveraged conversational marketing to drive user intent

 Revamped the content and product playbooks, including the hook and initial acquisition messages, of our website bot to increase plays and interactions.
-So far, there has been a 14% increase in bot interaction on the website.

 A new landing page for the sales team